Continvvm/continuum/docs/_tutorials/scenarios/scenario.rst

 For each scenario, there is a finite set of tasks and the goal is to learn the tasks one by one and to be able to generalize at the end to a test set composed of data from all tasks.

 For clear evalutaion purpose, the data from each tasks can not be found in another tasks.
 The idea is to be able to assess precisely what the CL algorithms is able to remember or not.
-Those benchmarks purpose is not to mimic real life scenarios but to evaluate properly algorithms capabilities.
+Those benchmarks purpose is not to mimic real-life scenarios but to evaluate properly algorithms capabilities.

 Class Incremental
 -----------------

+*In short:*

-*In short:* Each new task bring instances from new classes only.
+Each new task bring instances from new classes only.

+*Aim:*

-*Aim:* Evaluate the capability of an algorithms to learn concept sequentially, i.e. create representaion able to distinguish concepts and find the right decision boundaries without access to all past data.
+Evaluate the capability of an algorithms to learn concept sequentially, i.e. create representaion able to distinguish concepts and find the right decision boundaries without access to all past data.

 *Some Details:*
-Class incremental scenarios is a continual learning scenarios specific to classification.

 The continuum of data is composed of several tasks.
 Each task contains class(es) that is/are specific to this task.
 One class can not be in several tasks.

 One example, MNIST class incremental with five balanced tasks, MNIST has 10 classes then:
 - task 0 contains data points labelled as 0 and 1